ycpcs/cs400-fall2023/index.md

 * 11-14-22: Assignment 7 (Final System Presentation) is from 11:00am to 12:50pm, Monday, 12-5-22, with presentation and demo in class

-* 11-14-22: Assignment 7 (Draft Technical Report) is due by Noon, Sunday, 12-4-22, in your Google Team Drive
+* 11-13-23: Assignment 7 (Draft Technical Report):  is due by Noon, Sunday, 12-4-22, in your Google Team Drive

-* 11-14-22: Your status report for Monday, 11-28-22 has been moved to Wednesday, 11-30-22

-* 11-14-22: On Monday, 11-21-22, you will be giving your status update to your clients: Tyler Franks & David McHugh
+* 11-13-23: Milestone 3 Final Presentations: Privilege Walk, Friday, 11-28-23 (in class); YCPHacks, Monday, 12-4-23 (in class); RevMetrix: Wednesday, 12-6-23 (during Final Exam period, 8:00 to 10:00).

 * 10-28-22: Assignment 6 (50% Working System) is at 11:00am, Monday, 11-14-22, with presentation and demo during class

-* 9-29-22: Mid-Semester Peer Evals are due Wednesday, 10-26-22 by Noon, via email in PDF form

-* 9-29-22: Assignment 5 (Minimal Working System) is due 11:00am, Monday, 10-24-22, with presentation and demo during class

-* 9-29-22: Assignment 4 (Analysis & Design) has been moved to 11:00am, Wednesday, 10-5-22, with presentation during class

-* 9-19-22: Assignment 3 (Requirements) is due by 11:00am, Monday, 9-26-22, with presentation during class

-* 9-19-22: Assignment 2 (Weekly Journals) are now due every Monday by 11:00am (prior to class), with a summary presentation in class on the days that do not already have another assignment due

-* 8-27-22: Assignment 1 (Readiness Demo) is due by 11:00am, Friday, 9-16-22, with presentation during class

-* 8-27-22: Assignment 1 (Project Proposal) is due by 11:00am, Friday, 9-9-22, with presentation during class

 -->

+* 10-18-23: Mid-semester Peer Evals are due by Noon two days after your respective project's Milestone 1 presentation.
+Privilege Walk: Wednesday, by Noon on 10-25-23; YCPHacks: Friday, by Noon on 10-27-23; RevMetrix: Sunday, by Noon on 10-29-23.
+We will send the peer evaluation forms out via email after your respective presentations.

+* 10-18-23: Milestone 1 Presentations: Privilege Walk, Monday, 10-23-23; YCPHacks, Wednesday, 10-25-23; RevMetrix, Friday 10-27-23.

+* 10-18-23: All of the Milestone assignments and the Final Report assignment have been posted to the respective projects.
+Please review your project's assignment schedule for the assignment descriptions and the due dates.

 * 9-11-23: The due dates for your project's [Requirements (assign03)](./assign/assign03.html) and [Analysis & Design (assign04)](./assign/assign04.html) have been posted.
 Check your respective project page for details.

 * 8-27-23: Dr. Babcock and Professor Hake made the The Capstone Project team assignments.
 You can find the project team members for each project on Canvas.